 Lounge Review: Amex Centurion Lounge in Las Vegas

 How To Get Access to the Centurion Lounges:

-To get free access for yourself and up to two guests to the Centurion Lounges, you must have either the Platinum Card® from American Express, or the The Business Platinum Card® from American Express OPEN, which both require a $450 annual fee, though they do offer a $200 airline fee credit.
+To get free access for yourself and up to two guests to the Centurion Lounges, you must have either the Platinum Card® from American Express, or the The Business Platinum Card® from American Express, which do offer a $200 airline fee credit.
+Terms Apply.

 In addition to the Centurion lounges, these cards offer free Delta Sky Club access (when flying Delta) and a Priority Pass Select membership making these great cards for lounge access all around.